 On her return to England, Hermione lived temporarily at Grimmauld Place.
 Harry had insisted, but Hermione had agreed only on the premise that it would do until she could find her own little flat.
 She wanted her own space.
 She had missed privacy, and a year in a tent had made her realise how much she valued being alone.
 She hoped she would find something in Hogsmeade so that she could, when she desired, pop in to visit his monument.
 It felt somehow apart from him, and a part of her believed that it was a futile gesture, but the monument provided a symbol for her thoughts to focus on.
 The dark, cool marble, so like his demeanour, seemed a fitting resting place.

 Luck seemed to be with her.
 Merely three days into her house hunting efforts found her coming across the most perfect little cottage on the edge of Hogsmeade.
-Her Order of Merlin, Second Class gave her enough money to make a down payment on a relatively small mortgage.
-The monthly pension from the Ministry would ensure that if she lived carefully, she would never have to work again.
 Flung towards the end that lay away from Hogwarts, not too far from the Forbidden Forest, it was a simple, two up, two down construction.
-But for Hermione, it was ideal.
-There was a large and simple kitchen that led to a disorganised but rambling back garden, and a sitting-room that opened on to the tiny patch of grass and a honeysuckle hedge that bordered the lane.
-Upstairs, there was a large bedroom with wide sash windows that looked out onto the back garden and a fairly modern bathroom that gave her a view of the Forbidden Forest.
-The second bedroom faced the front, and that, Hermione decided, would be her study.
+For Hermione, it was ideal.
+There was a large and simple kitchen with a long counter on which she could brew simple medicinal potions that led to a disorganised but rambling back garden, and a sitting-room that opened on to the tiny patch of grass and a honeysuckle hedge that bordered the lane.
+Upstairs, there was a large bedroom with wide sash windows, just like those that she'd had in her parental home in Surrey that looked out onto the back garden.

 September found Hermione at a loose end.
 NEWTs done, house cleaned and garden tidied, she needed another project.
 With that in mind, she decided that she would redecorate her cottage and make sure all that she carried in her beaded bag was finally housed somewhere else.
 Thus, one sunny afternoon Hermione began to one by one pull out everything her trusty bag contained.
 A part of her realised that it was an important step to healing the trauma of the war.
 She was constantly plagued by nightmares, and unpacking her bag seemed to her a way of telling her mind that the days on the run were truly over.
 She would still carry healing potions and other emergency paraphernalia with her, but there was no need to keep all of her books and clothes that were not in use safely ensconced in her bag.